Tianjin: Sports

 The 1995 World Table Tennis Championships, the 2013 East Asian Games, and the 2017 National Games of China were hosted by the city.
 Tianjin was scheduled to be one of the host cities for the expanded FIFA Club World Cup in 2021 before its cancellation due to the COVID-19 pandemic.
 It was also scheduled to be one of the host cities for the 2023 AFC Asian Cup before China's withdrawal as the host.

 Since 2014, a WTA international tennis tournament has taken place in Tianjin every year at the Tuanbo International Tennis Center.

 Martial arts

 For some centuries, Tianjin and Beijing had been considered centers for traditional Chinese martial arts.
 Formerly and currently practiced martial arts including bajiquan, piguazhang, xingyiquan, and baguazhang have been practiced in the city.
 The martial arts that the city is known most for are Hong Qiao and Nankai.
 Martial artists practice in public green spaces such as Xigu Park and the Tianjin Water Park.

 Education

-Tianjin is listed as one of the top 15 cities in the world with the highest scientific research outputs.
+Tianjin is ranked as the 15th leading city in the world with the highest scientific research outputs and second in the North China region after Beijing.